 We thought chicken thighs were the best choice of meat for this dish because the dark meat compliments very well with the sweet and savory sauce.
 You can of course choose white meat, but we recommend being very careful with the cook and bake time to ensure meat does not dry out.

-Next you will won't to pan sear the pineapple.
-Pan searing pineapple warms the sugars in the fruit enhancing it's sweetness.
-While you can use canned pineapple, we recommend using fresh pineapple as the freshness will enhance the sweet and tangy flavours of the sauce.
+Next you will want to pan sear the pineapple.
+Pan searing pineapple warms the sugars of the fruit enhancing it's sweetness.
+While you can use canned pineapple, we recommend using fresh pineapple as the freshness will enhance the sweet and tangy flavors of the sauce.
 We used our Pineapple corer to help slice and extract the pineapple fruit.
 If you were to use canned pineapple fruit, make sure to reserve the juice so that you can reuse it later for the sauce.

-For the glaze, start by sautéing garlic and ginger.
+For the glaze, start by sauteing garlic and ginger.
 Then add the lime juice, soy sauce, pineapple juice, ketchup, honey and green onion.
 Mix together with cornstarch to thicken sauce into more of a glaze.
-The pineapple rings we extracted from earlier will be baked into this sauce to enhance the tangy flavour of the glaze.
+The pineapple rings we extracted from earlier will be baked into this sauce to enhance the tangy flavor of the glaze.